difference between fixed and growth mindset

 With a fixed mindset, you will say: I am afraid and I am not capable and will fail.
 While a growth mindset will say: The Lord gives power to the faint, and to him who has no might, he increases strength; I don’t have to be afraid because God will give me strength.

 A growth mindset will say: I can learn new things and develop new talents because I sought the Lord, and He answered me; He delivered me from all my fears.
 A fixed mindset will say: I am not talented, some have it and some don’t.

 The secret to getting unstuck and asking yourself why you can’t seem to move past a specific place in your life, take an inventory of these four examples.
 Answer whether you identify with the fixed mindset or growth mindset.

 You can be honest with yourself.
 In fact, being honest with where your mind is landing in a mindset is key to digging yourself out of the stuck place you have found yourself.

 It’s the place where you fight the hardest battles.

-It’s also the place you are conquered in defeat or rise up in victory.
+It’s also the place where you will feel defeated, or you rise in victory.

 The battle in your mind isn’t fought with swords and guns.

-No, it’s fought with tools much more powerful – all designed by the very hand of God and given to you for the battle.
+No, it’s fought with tools much more powerful and it is all designed by the very hand of God and given to you for the battle.

-If you find yourself identifying with a fixed mindset but desperately desire to move toward a growth mindset, it’s absolutely possible.
+If you identify with a fixed mindset but desperately desire to move toward a growth mindset, it’s absolutely possible.